 Many parents are concerned about when to keep children who have been ill home from school.
-These are a few of the most common reasons children should stay home or may be sent home from school.
+The following are a few of the most common reasons children should stay home or may be sent home from school:

-Fever - Your child should stay home if he/she has a fever of 100 degrees (orally) or higher and should remain home for 24 hours after the fever has gone without medication.
+Fever - A child should stay home if he/she has a fever of 100 degrees (orally) or higher and should remain home for 24 hours after the fever has gone without medication.

-Sore throat - Sore throats are very common and can be caused by sinus drainage, mouth breathing, viruses (colds), bacteria (Strep), dehydration, and anything that can irritate tissue (such as food, hot liquids, etc).
+Sore throat - Sore throats are very common and can be caused by sinus drainage, mouth breathing, viruses (colds), bacteria (Strep), dehydration, and anything that can irritate tissue (such as food, hot liquids, etc.).
 When a student has a fever with a sore throat, the student should see a health care provider before returning to school.
 A student who has a sore throat with a fever of 100 degrees or more will be sent home.

 Vomiting and/or diarrhea - A student should stay home from school if he/she has vomited or has had diarrhea (more than two or three loose stools) just prior to the start of the school day and remain at home for 24 hours after the vomiting/diarrhea have subsided.
-If one or two loose stools are present along with vomiting or fever, your child should remain at home.
-If diarrhea continues for more than 48 hours, your child will need a doctor's written statement to return to school.
+If one or two loose stools are present along with vomiting or fever, a child should remain at home.
+If diarrhea continues for more than 48 hours, a child will need a doctor's written statement to return to school.

 Cough/nasal drainage - A cough that is chronic can spread germs and be disruptive in a classroom.
 Please take this into consideration when deciding to send a student to school.
-The school nurse may evaluate a student with a cough and if determined to be excessive may be sent home.
-Your child should not come to school with excessive coughing, sneezing, and nasal drainage.
-If the child has been kept awake at night with these interruptions, please allow the child to recover at home.
-In order for a student to have cough medicine at school, the student must have a Prescriber/Parent Authorization Form (PPA) completed and signed by both a doctor and a parent.
-The parent must bring the medication to the school nurse.
+The school nurse may evaluate a student with a cough, and if determined to be excessive, may be sent home.
+A child should not come to school with excessive coughing, sneezing, and nasal drainage.
+If the child has been awake at night with these interruptions, allow the child to recover at home.
+For a student to have cough medicine at school, the student must have a Prescriber/Parent Authorization Form (PPA) completed and signed by both a doctor and a parent/guardian.
+The parent/guardian must bring the medication to the school nurse.
+Students are not permitted to carry the medication.

 Rash - There are all types of rashes.
 Some are nothing more than irritated skin, while others are very contagious.
-Any child that has an undiagnosed rash should not attend school.
-A child should be taken to their physician for evaluation of rashes, especially if there is an association with fever, sore throat, or cough.
-When the child is sent home from school with a rash, a physician's note is required for the child to return to school.
+Any child who has an undiagnosed rash should not attend school.
+A child should be taken to his/her physician for evaluation of rashes, especially if there is an association with fever, sore throat, or cough.
+When a child is sent home from school with a rash, a physician's note is required for the child to return to school.